mcello23/mcello23/README.md

 Hey there!
 I'm **Marcelo Costa**, a passionate QA Engineer and Automation Tester based in Madrid, Spain 🇪🇸 (originally from Brazil 🇧🇷).
 I'm a **Cypress Ambassador** and I love building robust, efficient test automation frameworks.
 When I'm not writing tests, you can find me exploring the latest testing tools and contributing to the QA community.

 > **Note:** This is my personal GitHub profile.
 I also had a professional account ([@MarceloCosta-Facephi](https://github.com/MarceloCosta-Facephi)) where I contributed to enterprise projects and internal automation frameworks during my time at Facephi.
+Additionally, I have extensive experience with Azure DevOps for enterprise CI/CD and project management.

 ## 🌐 Connect with me